 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
 1. Will construction, operation, decommissioning, or demolition works of the Project involve actions that will cause physical changes in the locality (topography, land use, changes in waterbodies, etc.)?
 No. The construction works proposed are modest in nature, extent and scale.
+Only a small quantum of excavation will be carried out within a limited footprint.
 The proposed development will not result in any significant physical changes in the locality and will have no impact on water bodies.
 No. 2.
 Will construction or the operation of the Project use natural resources such as land, water, materials or energy, especially any resources which are non-renewable or are in short supply?
 A moderate quantum of standard construction materials will be used during construction of the proposed development.
 Water and energy is used to produce such materials.
 The proposed development will not utilise natural resources to an extent or magnitude that is likely to cause significant adverse effects, however.
 The construction of the proposed development will involve excavation which will generate a small to moderate amount of material.
-Any soil/stone which will not be required for regrading and landscaping works will be dispatched from the site to an authorised waste facility for appropriate management.
-All residential units forming part of the proposed development will be designed to achieve a A2 Building Energy Rating in accordance with the Nearly Zero Energy Building (NZEB) Standards.
+Any soil/stone which will not be required for backfilling will be dispatched from the site to an authorised waste facility for appropriate management.
+The proposed modular unit will be designed to achieve an A2 Building Energy Rating in accordance with the Nearly Zero Energy Building (NZEB) Standards.
 No adverse significant impacts are expected to occur on the site or in the vicinity of the site through the use of natural resources owing to the scale of the development.
 3. Will the Project involve the use, storage, transport, handling or production of substances or materials which could be harmful to human health, to the environment or raise concerns about actual or perceived risks to human health?
 The construction phase will involve the use of plant which may be powered by fossil fuels and which may generate tailpipe emissions.
-The effects generated from this will be short-term and imperceptible given the scale of construction activity proposed, however.
-The works involved with the proposed development are not likely to result in significant impacts on human health or the environment.
-The proposed construction works will be undertaken in accordance with Health and Safety standards and legislation and regulations.
+The proposed development will not utilize or produce substances or materials which could be harmful to human health or the environment.